sebashack/hscaling/README.md

 where,

-1. `samplingLambda`: it's value that sets the average cases for out Poisson distribution.
+1. `samplingLambda`: It's value that sets the average cases for out Poisson distribution.

 2. `pushFrequencySecs`: The It represents the frequency in seconds at which the monitor client sends metrics to the autoscaling server.